zheyang-shen/oism_rebuttal/VsSe.md

 > Is there any benefits for learning with forward processes?
 Can operator-informed approach implemented with backward process?

 We do not understand what "learning with forward processes" entails specifically -- if the purpose is to find a forward process beyond OU and BM considered by the paper, but still with a tractable spectrum, then there will be a clear practical benefit in choosing a forward process suitable to the data distribution at hand.
 A linear time-invariant SDE has a tractable spectrum (Appendix A) as a forward process, and it is possible to vary the parameter of the forward process while maintaining tractability.
+If this was not the reviewer's concern, could the reviewer please clarify the question?

-We don't understand what "operator-informed approach in backward process" means -- would you like to clarify?
+We don't understand what "operator-informed approach in backward process" means -- could the reviewer please  clarify?

 > Can OISM scalable to generate large 512x512 images?